GLuck-Esports/GLuck-Yungstar-Wildcard-Series/gluck-yungstar-series-2-additional-information.md

 - **VRS publication date used for seeding:** June 2026

 ## Open Qualifier
-- Registration opens on May 4th
+- Registration opens on May 11th
 - If the organizer is unable to fill the Closed Qualifier with invited participants, the organizer is entitled to invite the top 4th team from the Open Qualifier, starting with Open Qualifier #1.
 - Open to eligible rosters from **Russia, Belarus, Kazakhstan, Armenia, Azerbaijan, Tajikistan, Turkmenistan, Kyrgyzstan, Uzbekistan, and Georgia**
-- Registration via ***
+- Registration via FASTCUP
 - No roster-specific or discretionary selection criteria
 - Platform will be determinated ASAP
-- Qualifier links: _Will be provided on April 27th_
+- Qualifier links: _Will be provided on May 11th_

 ## Visa / Location